The cabin boy will not be an ordinary pirate...

 I have developed one problem and that is taking a fancy to jewelry and women’s fashions.
-The truth is I am now welcomed into more women’s boudoirs than any of the crew when we make port.
+The truth is I am now welcomed into more women’s boudoirs than any of the crew when we make port, even Captain Rodolfo.
 From barmaids to the lonely wives of sailors, soldiers and merchants, often left alone and neglected on these Caribbean islands.
 I get to fashion and personally fit them in their finer clothing.

 I enjoy learning to please them, which on occasions has them being affectionate with me.
 They tend to treat me more like another woman than a cabin boy.
 My hair has grown longer and they have taught me to keep it clean and well combed.

-It is funny to me that Rodolfo had started as a fisherman and had taught his sailors to fish, even on the Maverick.
-It kept our ship with fresh food while at sea, but it also added to the stench of our pirate ship.
+It is funny to me that Rodolfo had started as a fishing captain and had taught his sailors to fish, even on the Maverick.
+It has kept our ships with fresh food while at sea, but it also added to the stench of our new pirate ship.

 Due to my small stature, some women have taken to having me wear some of their clothing as I sew and fit new dresses for them.
 It has helped with Rodolfo being seen in a better light in some ports.
+Some prestigious women have hidden me as another woman among them.
 We now have three ports where we are openly welcome.
-The cost to Rodolfo is giving me up days at a time to help an unattended woman like the Alcalde’s wife, the wife or woman of a ship's captain and other women of society.
+The cost to Rodolfo is giving me up days at a time to help unattended women like the Alcalde’s wife, the wife or woman of a ship's captain and other women of society.